 Adoption isn’t for everyone.
-But if you’re curious about adopting a child, don’t immediately rule it out once you hear murmurings about the expense.
+But if you’re curious about adopting, don’t immediately rule it out once you hear murmurings about the expense.

 Talk to an adoption professional about your options.
 Do your own research.
 Reach out to adoptive parents to discuss their experiences.

 Despite the challenges, fees should never be a barrier to adopting your child and creating your forever family.